-- (a) any qualifications required for the arbitrator by the agreement of the parties; and - (b) the contents of the disclosure and other considerations as are likely to secure the appointment of an independent and impartial arbitrator.]
+(a) any qualifications required for the arbitrator by the agreement of the parties; and

+(b) the contents of the disclosure and other considerations as are likely to secure the appointment of an independent and impartial arbitrator.]

-(9) In the case of appointment of sole or third arbitrator in an international commercial arbitration, 1[the Supreme Court or the person or institution designated by that Court] may appoint an arbitrator of a nationality other than the nationalities of the parties where the parties belong to different nationalities.
+(9) In the case of appointment of sole or third arbitrator in an international commercial arbitration, 5[the Supreme Court or the person or institution designated by that Court] may appoint an arbitrator of a nationality other than the nationalities of the parties where the parties belong to different nationalities.

-2 [(10) The Supreme Court or, as the case may be, the High Court, may make such scheme as the said Court may deem appropriate for dealing with matters entrusted by sub-section (4) or sub-section (5) or sub-section (6), to it.]
+6[(10)The Supreme Court or, as the case may be, the High Court, may make such scheme as the said Court may deem appropriate for dealing with matters entrusted by sub-section (4) or sub-section (5) or sub-section (6), to it.]

-(11) Where more than one request has been made under sub-section (4) or sub-section (5) or sub-section (6) to 3[different High Courts or their designates, the High Court or its designate to whom the request has been first made] under the relevant sub-section shall alone be competent to decide on the request.
+(11) Where more than one request has been made under sub-section (4) or sub-section (5) or subsection (6) to the Chief Justices of different High Courts or their designates, 7[different High Courts or